pySTEPS/pysteps/doc/source/developer_guide/pypi.rst

 Automatic test
 ^^^^^^^^^^^^^^

-Similarly to the :ref:`Test the uploaded package` section, to test the installation from PyPI in a clean environment, run::
+Similarly to the `Test the uploaded package`_ section, to test the installation from PyPI in a clean environment, run::

     tox -r -e pypi